 Also, it offers much higher durability than most Yonex rackets, so if you’re looking for a professional-level racket that lasts really long, consider the Li Ning N9ii.

 4) Li Ning Q50

-It is made with carbon fiber, allowing for a unique mix of strength, power, and durability.
+It has been made with carbon fiber, allowing for a unique mix of strength, power, and durability.

 5) Li Ning N90 II

 With a stiff shaft and frame that’s not too heavy, the N 90 II allow players to generate a great deal of power while maintaining precision.
-This shaft is made up of multi-layered carbon fibers that reinforce it and enhance a player’s performance.
+This shaft is made of multi-layered carbon fibers that reinforces and enhances a player’s performance.